-By default, the Open page appears, displaying a list of process orders grouped by the associated execution path in a tabular format.
+By default, the Open page appears, displaying a list of process orders grouped based on the multiple execution paths (configured in Plant Applications Administrator) in a tabular format.
 You can select the Closed tab if you want to delete process orders that are in the completed status.

-- 3. From the Actions column, select $\frac{1}{2}$ for a required process order. - 4.
+- 3. From the Actions column, select 8 for a required process order. - 4.
 From the menu, select Delete.

-The Delete page appears.

-5. Select Ok to complete the delete action.
+The Delete page appears. - 5.
+Select Ok to complete the delete action.